Islamic Arts museum

 When single runway became insufficient with the development of international civil aviation, a new runway was built in 1972.
 By the end of 90's, the airport was not able to catch up with the increasing air traffic so there was a need of a new one.
 In 1997 a consortium led by two leading Turkish construction groups, Tepe and Akfen, won the BOT (Build, Operate, Transfer) contract of the Government for the new Istanbul Ataturk Airport international terminal complex.
 The construction was completed in 22 months at a cost of 306 million US dollars.
 A third runway was also built.
 Today, Istanbul Ataturk Airport is operated by TAV Istanbul Terminal Operations Company under the terms of the DHMI (State Airports Authority).
 TAV commenced the Ataturk airport operation for 15.5 years at a cost of 3 billion USD, after which it will be transferred to the State at no cost.

 The airport is located 24 kilometers west of the city center (Taksim Square).
 It has a capacity of 20 million passengers per year.
-Inside the Ataturk Airport terminals, there is a hotel with 85 rooms for overnight as well as hourly accommodation, several international and local restaurants, cafeterias and bars in the departure and arrival floors, a huge Duty Free area, several CIP - VIP and other lounges, a huge car park, several kiosks, conference halls, left baggage, hairdresser, photography service, shoe shiners, news stands, grocery, florist, medical services, pharmacy, rent-a-cars, travel agents, airline ticket offices, banking offices and ATM's etc. There are many taxis, shuttle bus service to the city center, and a light railway (metro) to the old city area, easily accessible from the arrival floor.
+Inside the Airport terminals there is a hotel with 85 rooms for overnight as well as hourly accommodation, several international and local restaurants, cafeterias and bars in the departure and arrival floors, a Duty Free area, several CIP - VIP and other lounges, car park, several kiosks, left luggage, hairdresser, photography service, shoe shiners, news stands, grocery, florist, medical services, pharmacy, rent-a-cars, travel agents, airline ticket offices, banking offices and ATM's etc. There are many taxis, shuttle bus service to the city center, and a light railway (metro) to the old city area, easily accessible from the arrival floor.

 Sabiha Gokcen was the first woman pilot of Turkey and the first woman combat pilot in the World during the late 30's that the airport is named after.
 She was also one of the stepdaughters of Ataturk and lived between 1913-2001.